He gives power to the faint,

 - She acknowledges it.
 There’s no shame in admitting to God that your faith is tired and you’re having a hard time.
 It hits just about all of us occasionally.
 Most would agree that there seems to be an ebb and flow cycle to following Jesus, meaning there are highs and there are lows.
 It doesn’t mean you’re not a believer; it just means your human.

 - She asks God for help with it.
 If your faith is lethargic, it is certainly okay to ask God to give you a hand, like the man who said to Jesus, “I believe; help my unbelief!”
 (Mark 9:21-28).
 Though it may sound like a contradiction, it is possible to be a believer who is struggling to believe.
-And don’t worry, God doesn’t get exhausted (Isaiah 40:28), so He’s never annoyed by your requests for help.
+And don’t worry, since God doesn’t get exhausted (Isaiah 40:28), He is never annoyed by our requests for help.

 - She gets energy from fellowship with other believers.
 It is nothing short of miraculous what God does when we gather in fellowship with other Christians, whether it is just two, or two thousand.
 Typically, you will walk away from time spent with fellow followers much better than the way you walked into it.
 By God’s design, believers are encouraged in the faith when we spend time together (Hebrews 10:25).